samsoncsyu7777/tutoring-platform/docs/database-schema.md

 # Database Schema

-This document outlines the proposed structure for storing user data, meetings, classwork, homework, whiteboards, reports, and subscriptions using **Firebase Firestore**.
+This document outlines the proposed structure for storing user data, meetings, question bank, and subscriptions using **Firebase Firestore**.
+All sensitive media (e.g., screenshots, reports, teaching materials) will be stored in **Google Drive**, not in Firestore.

 ---